 The Plasma X-ray Source (PXS) is a secondary source of hard X-ray radiation, located in Hall E1 and driven by the L1 laser beam.
-In PXS, the femtosecond laser pulses, which feature a repetition rate of 1 kHz, are focused on a renewing solid-density target in a vacuum.
+In PXS, femtosecond laser pulses, which feature a repetition rate of 1 kHz, are focused on a renewing metal target (solid tape or liquid jet) in vacuum.
 The resulting high-intensity light in the focus ionizes the target and accelerates electrons to hundreds of kiloelectron volts (keV).
-These electrons penetrate the target material, where they create continuum and line x-rays.
-The photons are emitted from the micrometer-sized plasma volume out of the vacuum chamber through an x-ray transparent window and are focused by grazing incidence or multilayer optics onto the sample.
-The salient feature of the PXS is the fact that x-radiation is emitted in an ultrashort pulse with a typical temporal length of hundreds of femtoseconds (~10-13 s).
+These electrons penetrate the target material, where they create continuum and element specific line X-rays with energies between 1 keV and 77 keV.
+The photons are emitted from the micrometer-sized plasma volume out of the vacuum chamber through an X-ray transparent window (material: Beryllium) and are focused by grazing incidence or multilayer optics onto the sample.
+The salient feature of the PXS is the fact that X-radiation is emitted in an ultrashort pulse with a typical temporal length of hundreds of femtoseconds (~10-13 s).
 Such short pulses will allow scientists to resolve the kinetics of chemical reactions on atomic scales via ultrafast hard X-ray diffraction and X-ray absorption spectroscopy techniques.
-The inherent synchronization of the X-ray pulse to the driving IR laser will allow scientists to use advanced optical pump-hard X-ray probe methods to study things like artificial photosynthetic systems or photoactive biological molecules.
+The inherent synchronization of the X-ray pulse to the driving IR laser will make advanced optical pump-hard X-ray probe methods feasible to study a variety of complex systems, e.g. artificial photosynthetic systems, photoactive biological molecules etc.